What You Need to Know

 - Available in denominations of $100, $300, $500, $1,000, $5,000, and $10,000.

 Bonds purchased through financial institutions, investment dealers and by phone will earn interest up until the maturity date.
 After that date, no additional interest will be paid out.

 Social Insurance Number

 A social insurance number (SIN) is mandatory when purchasing a CPB.
 For minors who do not have a SIN, the date of birth will be mandatory.
 As well, direct deposit information is mandatory for regular-interest bond purchases.

 Declaring Interest Earned

-All regular-interest bond owners and, since 1990, owners of compound-interest bonds (Series 45 and up) must declare the annual interest earned for amounts greater than 50$.
+All regular-interest bond owners and, since 1990, owners of compound-interest bonds (Series 45 and up) must declare the annual interest earned for amounts equal to 50$ or more.
 Please note that the Canada Revenue Agency does not require the issuance of T5s for amounts less than $50.

 Services for CPB Owners

 Find out about address and legal name changes, bond exchange and other services for CPB owners.